 Faces in Motion: Embodiment, Emotion and Interaction

-We humans express what we think and feel by facial movements, often without even realizing this.
-In the installation (e)motion, the goal was to create awareness of even the most subtle movements of the face and create a space for interaction purely based on facial expressions.
-Facial movements were tracked by custom software and translated into motion vectors, which were visualized and coupled with sounds.
-Participants could interact by responding to each other’s facial movements. (e)motion was inspired by embodied cognition and scientific studies on emotion and action.
-The installation was the result of interdisciplinary collaboration between art, movement science, and cognitive neuroscience.
+As humans, we express what we think and feel by facial movements, often without even realizing it.
+In the (e)motion installation, the goal was to create awareness of even the subtlest movements of the face, and to facilitate interaction purely based on facial expressions.
+Facial movements were tracked by custom software and translated into motion vectors, which were in turn visualized and coupled with sounds.
+Participants could interact within the installation by responding to each other’s facial movements. (e)motion was inspired by embodied cognition and scientific studies on emotion and action.
+The installation was the result of an interdisciplinary collaboration between art, movement science and cognitive neuroscience.